facmartoni/liceo_40/README.md

-# liceo_40
+# LMGAL 40th Anniversary Web App
-The LMGAL 40th Anniversary Web App
+The LMGAL 40th Anniversary Web App - With Python and Django